 We created a webpage with links to lots of great articles about this topic.
 Check out this great Oe Fact Sheet!.
 Check more out HERE!
 HERE is a great webinar about Oe and tropical milkweed.

-What kinds of plants are in the Butterfly House?
+What kinds of plants are in the Butterfly Garden?

-ENC staff and volunteers planted Orange County native host and nectar plants for the native Orange County butterflies that live within the Butterfly House.
+ENC staff and volunteers planted Orange County native host and nectar plants for native Orange County butterflies.
 Host plants are munched by caterpillars; nectar plants provide nectar to the adult butterflies.

 How can I help monarchs and other butterflies?